Skip to main content

 For New Projects

-1. During project creation, locate the "Billing Type" option
+During project creation, locate the "Billing Type" option:

-2. Select one of the four available types
+Next, select one of the four available types.

-3. For Fixed Fee and Retainer, set the project fee
+For Fixed Fee and Retainer, set the project fee.

 For Existing Projects

-3. Adjust the project fee (Fixed Fee, Retainer only) and billing cycle (Retainer only) if necessary
+Next, adjust the project fee (Fixed Fee, Retainer only) and billing cycle (Retainer only), if necessary.

-4. Review and update the budget if needed (can be defined independently from the billing type)
+Lastly, you can review and update the budget if needed (can be defined independently from the billing type).

 Understanding Each Billing Type